hazemawadalla/rag-ollama/README.md

 To get started with the RAG Ollama Project, follow these steps:

 Prerequisites:
 i.
-Install ollama, ollama models (eg llama3:latest) & node.js
+Install ollama, ollama models (eg llama3:latest), ollama embedding model (default is mxbai-embed-large) & node.js ii.
-ii.
 Create a .env environment with your GOOGLE_API_KEY & GOOGLE_CSE_ID with access to the Google Custom Search API.

 1. Clone the repository: [`git clone https://github.com/hazemawadalla/rag-ollama.git`]